SeekND/CaptureTheFlag/README.md

 > 1x WS2812 led strip (I used the one below - do not recommend using a bigger strip then 10 leds without external power) https://www.banggood.com/Eachine-Aurora-90-100-Mini-FPV-Racer-Spare-Part-WS2812-LED-Board-LED-Strip-Light-p-1122903.html

-> The hability to solder 9 cables :)  ( oh .. you also need 9 cables :P )
+> The ability to solder a few cables :)  ( oh .. you also need a few cables :P )

 ## How to assemble it